 - Cocaine: an illegal psychoactive stimulant that is generally used recreationally.
 Cocaine increases the concentration of neurotransmitters dopamine, serotonin, and norepinephrine, as well as exciting the central nervous system.

-- Methamphetamine: a synthetic drug which, even small amounts, can result in many of the same physical effects as those of cocaine or amphetamines.
+- Methamphetamine: a synthetic drug that, even in small amounts, can result in many of the same physical effects as those of cocaine or amphetamines.

 - Ritalin: the primary drug of choice in treating attention-deficit/hyperactivity disorder (ADHD) in children.